 Breaking the silence: Listening to women in criminal justice

-Through the publication of short articles, the Centre for Crime and Justice Studies are providing a space for women's voices to be heard.
-Madeline Petrillo, a Senior Lecturer at the University of Portsmouth, is helping to share their stories.
-She is using their own words where possible as recorded in a series of interviews for a project examining women’s pathways to desistance from crime.
+Through the publication of short articles, we are providing a space for women's voices to be heard.
+Madeline Petrillo, a Senior Lecturer at the University of Portsmouth, is telling their stories.
+She uses their own words where possible, as recorded in a series of interviews for a project examining women’s pathways to desistance from crime.
 All names and other identifying information have been changed.

 Click on the names below to read women's stories: